-Open the lid of the Mini GC carrying case.
-Remove the power supply, USB cable and the Mini GC unit from the carton.
+Open the lid of the Mini GC Plus carrying case.
+Remove the power supply, USB cable, and the Mini GC Plus unit from the carton.
 Remove the ties holding the electrical cords.
-(You may wish to store separately the Gas Chromatography Investigations lab book, the 2 extra septa, and 2 extra plastic valve caps for use at a later time.)
+(You may wish to store the two extra septa separately for use at a later time.)

-To avoid damage to the Vernier Mini GC, place the instrument on a flat surface away from:
+To avoid damage to the Vernier Mini GC Plus, place the instrument on a flat surface away from